thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/create-clear-alarms-with-details.md

 ---
 layout: docwithnav
 title: Create and Clear Alarms with details
-description: Create and Clear Alarms
+description: Create and Clear Alarms with details

 ---

 * TOC
 {:toc}

 ## Use case

+This tutorial is based on the [create & clear alarms](/docs/user-guide/rule-engine-2-0/tutorials/create-clear-alarms/#use-case) tutorial and it's use case.
+We will reuse the rule chain from the above-mentioned tutorial and will configure the Alarm Details function in the Create and Clear Alarm nodes.
 Let's assume your device is using DHT22 sensor to collect and push temperature readings to ThingsBoard.
 DHT22 sensor is good for -40 to 80°C temperature readings.
 We want generate Alarms if temperature is out of good range.

-In this tutorial we will configure ThingsBoard Rule Engine to
+In this tutorial we will configure ThingsBoard Rule Engine to:

-- Create or Update existing Alarm if temperature > 80°C or temperature < -40°C
-- Clear Alarm if temperature > -40°C and < 80°C
 - Count number of critical temperature updates for each device and save this info in Alarm details.
-- Save latest critical temperature value and timestamp in Alarm details
+- Save latest critical temperature value and timestamp in Alarm details.

 ## Prerequisites